Skip to content

 in Maine

-To achieve those aspirations, we aimed to raise $250 million in both food and monetary donations to close Maine’s meal gap – the annual number of statewide meals missing from households after accounting for food purchased with individual resources or accessed through the federal safety net.
+To achieve those aspirations, we set out to raise $250 million in both food and monetary donations to close Maine’s meal gap – the estimated number of meals missing from the plates of Mainers each year.

-With you by our side, and together with our network of over 600 partners across the state, the Food Bank successfully built the capacity and scale needed to close Maine’s meal gap in June 2023 for the first time in our 40+ year history.
+The statewide campaign led to unique collaborations and unprecedented levels of support that helped build the capacity and scale needed to close Maine’s meal gap for the first time in our history.

 120m